DFE-Digital/ddt-job-descriptions/app/views/jd/lead-content-designer.md

 * Identify and build strong relationships with stakeholders, including policy, marketing, communications and legal, influencing and collaborating with them to improve the structure and quality of the content
 * Create, improve and manage user centred content that meets user needs
 * Use data analytics, user research and usability testing to identify user needs.
 Map journeys and user stories to inform content strategy and design decisions to assure quality
-* Develop a content strategy for the programme you’re working on ensuring it connects with the content strategy of related programmes
+* Develop a content strategy for the programme you're working on ensuring it connects with the content strategy of related programmes
 * Be responsible for content quality by managing small teams, mentoring content designers and reviewing content
 * Play an active role in the content design community at DfE and engage with the cross-government design community
 * Work with the head of content design to contribute to the content design road map and lead on a strand of it